Mohsnmonji/mohsnmonji.github.io/about-me.md

   </p>

   <p>
-    Broadly, my research program is concerned with the ways in which
+    Broadly, my research program is concerned with
-    <strong>social, economic, and structural determinants</strong> influence health outcomes and access to
+    <strong>disparaties</strong> in health outcomes and access to
     <strong>health care</strong> at the population level.
-    My doctoral dissertation specifically examines the application of
+    My doctoral dissertation specifically examines the application of what have been termed as
     <strong> intersectional quantitative methods</strong> to the analysis of
     <strong>population mental health disparities</strong>.
   </p>